Bill Belk

-William Arthur Belk (born February 19, 1946) is a former American football defensive lineman in the National Football League (NFL).
-He was drafted by the San Francisco 49ers in the 6th round of the 1968 NFL Draft.
+William Arthur Belk (born February 19, 1946) is an American former professional football defensive lineman in the National Football League (NFL).
+He was selected by the San Francisco 49ers in the sixth round of the 1968 NFL/AFL draft.
 He played college football at Maryland Eastern Shore.
-He played for the Toronto Argonauts in the Canadian Football League in 1975 and 1976.
+He played for the Toronto Argonauts in the Canadian Football League (CFL) in 1975 and 1976.
 He played a total of 9 years of professional football.